Connor Syme

 Connor David Syme (born 11 July 1995) is a Scottish professional golfer.
-He won the 2019 Turkish Airlines Challenge on the Challenge Tour.
+He won the 2025 KLM Open on the European Tour.

 Amateur career

 Syme won the 2016 Australian Amateur championship.
-He was also medalist at the 2016 Amateur Championship at Royal Porthcawl and Pyle and Kenfig Golf Club where he shot a bogey-free 68 (−3) in round two to come out on top.
+He was also medalist at the 2014 Amateur Championship at Royal Porthcawl and Pyle and Kenfig Golf Club where he shot a bogey-free 68 (−3) in round two to come out on top.
 He was top points scorer in Scotland's successful defence of the European Team Championship.
 He also represented Scotland at the Eisenhower Trophy where they led after day one.
 He helped retain the St Andrews Trophy representing Great Britain and Ireland men's team.
 He played in the 2017 Walker Cup, at which time he was number 8 on the World Amateur Golf Ranking.

 Syme was a member at Drumoig Golf Centre in Fife, Scotland.
 He is coached by his father, Stuart, who was also a member of the Scotland, Great Britain and Ireland teams.